 - 1x cupping spoon or tablespoon

-- 1x cup or glass 200ml (if smaller or larger, maintain brewing ratio)
+- 1x cup or glass 200ml (if smaller or larger, maintain the brewing ratio)

-- 1x cup or glass to clean the spoon (size doesn't matter)
+- 1x cup or glass to clean the spoon (size does not matter)

 - 1x kettle